Frequently Asked Questions

 Are investigators able to resubmit if their letter of intent or proposal is initially disapproved? »

 Feedback from Scientific Advisory Board reviewers is provided to applicants at both the LOI and proposal stages.
-Applicants may submit revised LOIs and proposals incorporating reviewer feedback only when invited by the Foundation.
+Applicants may submit revised LOIs and proposals incorporating reviewer feedback if invited to do so by the Foundation.
 Proposal resubmissions must be submitted within one year of the date of disapproval.

 Are preliminary data required? »